Privacy, Data Security & Information Use

 - Represented a health care company in harmonizing privacy policies across business units in the wake of a major acquisition.
 Pillsbury worked with HR directors in 12 countries to chart current procedures and local legal requirements, creating one master data protection plan and one master data transfer plan for worldwide use.

 - Helped a major global electronics firm with a privacy audit and compliance issues related to emerging privacy concerns around the “Internet of Things.”

 - Assisted a national retailer in connection with a denial-of-service cyberattack that happened during the peak holiday shopping season, advising the client on data breach issues arising from the attack and securing insurance coverage for costs stemming from the incident.

 - Represented a global executive search firm in connection with issues relating to cross-border flows of candidate information.

 - Advised a globally prominent game maker on privacy and data security issues related to virtual goods and virtual currencies.

-- Ranked by Chambers Global as a leading Data Protection practice (2014).
+- Ranked by Chambers Global as a leading Privacy & Data Security practice (2015).

 - Ranked by Chambers USA as a leading Privacy & Data Security practice (2014).